 The ruling is a significant setback for the education community, and not just because it means there will not be a dedicated revenue stream for public education.
-There were hopes that having this measure on the ballot -- coupled with Proposition 305, a referendum already on the ballot over expansion of vouchers -- would bring out voters who also would support candidates willing to put more money into public schools.
+There were hopes that having this measure on the ballot, coupled with a referendum already on the ballot over expansion of vouchers, would bring out voters who also would support candidates willing to put more money into public schools.

 Organization president Glenn Hamer argued that hiking income taxes on the wealthiest Arizonans "would just create a drag on the state's overall economy."
 And he said that if the state targets the rich, many would just choose to move elsewhere.

 There is no dispute that the main provision of the measure would have imposed an 8 percent state income tax on earnings of more than $250,000 for individuals and $500,000 for couples.
 That compares with the current 4.54 percent rate.

 And there would be a 9 percent tax rate on anything over $500,000 for individuals and $1 million for married couples filing jointly.

 Proponents estimated that the additional revenues would generate about $690 million a year for public education.

 In crafting the language for those new tax brackets, the initiative spelled out the rates for all of the brackets.
 That's where the problem arose.